mkinney/passes/README.md

 I already had this item: [4 jaw chuck](https://a.aliexpress.com/_mOB9M1P) for when I setup a 4th axis on a PrintNC, I just needed a way to drive it.
 But, in the course of testing this, I swapped out the motor to [this one](https://www.amazon.com/gp/product/B0B6N36NQJ).

+I used double sided tape to hold the items in the project box.
+I also had to mill out the base of the chuck as they were slightly smaller than 3/8".
+I plan on using T-nuts to hold the chuck down on to the table.

 ![](working.gif)

 ![](front.jpg)